Saptarshiii/Deep-Fake-Face-Swapper/README.md

 1. CUDA
 2. CUDNN
 3. NIVIDIA Graphics Driver
-4. Download the faceswapper model weights from this link: link is removed for security purposes
+4. Download the faceswapper model weights from this link: _link is removed for security purposes_

 contact owner at: saptarshibanik123@gmail.com

-Note: All of the above compatible with the user's coding environment and python libraries
+Note: All of the above must be compatible with the user's coding environment and python libraries

 ## How to Use